- Why do people need dehumidifiers?

 If you have always lived in a dry climate, you might not understand why people need dehumidifiers in their homes.
 You might not realize what dehumidifiers do.
-The thing is, above average humidity levels in the home can be extremely uncomfortable for people to live in and detrimental to our health, potentially aggravating allergies or other respiratory health problems.
+The fact is, above average humidity levels in the home can be extremely uncomfortable for people to live in and even detrimental to their health, potentially aggravating allergies or other respiratory health problems.

-In addition, high humidity will damage wooden furniture, curtains, clothes, musical instruments and other valuable items, not to speak of ruining dry food items like flour and rice.
+In addition, high humidity can also damage wooden furniture, curtains, clothes, musical instruments and other valuable items, not to speak of ruining dry food items like flour and rice.

 A dehumidifier does what the word says: it takes the humidity out of a room.
 How does it do that?
 The workings of a dehumidifier are similar to that of an air conditioner, but where the air in a conditioner is cooled, down, the air in a humidifier is heated.

 But there is another dead giveaway that you have a moisture problem in your home.
 Even before you notice any mildew growing, you’ll become aware of a distinctive, dank smell.
-To actually get an accurate gauge of the moisture levels in your house, get a hygrometer to check the relative humidity level in any room.
-You can buy a hygrometer cheaply at any hardware store.
+To actually get an accurate gauge of the moisture levels in your house, get a hygrometer to check the RH level in any room.
+You can pickup a hygrometer online or in-store.

 You have to distinguish whether the room is moderately damp, very damp, wet or very wet.
 This will determine which level you set the dehumidifier at.
 You can find a chart here to help you.

+Use a built-in humidistat or a hydrometer to determine the existing levels of humidity.
 Many dehumidifiers come with a built-in humidistat, a device that lets you set your desired RH for a room.
-When the room is at the preferred RH level, the dehumidifier will move on and off routinely to maintain the optimal humidity level.
+When the room is at the preferred RH level, the dehumidifier will move on and off routinely to maintain the optimal level.

-If your dehumidifier doesn’t have a humidistat built-in, you can buy a hygrometer to gauge the relative humidity.
-The hygrometer will monitor RH levels continuously so you know when to switch the dehumidifier on and off.
+If your dehumidifier doesn’t have a humidistat built-in, you can use a hygrometer to gauge the RH.
+It will monitor levels continuously so you know when to switch the dehumidifier on and off.